How to Build Credit Without a Credit Card

 Users link their bank account to their credit report through Experian.
 Through this product, only positive payment history is considered.
 It helps individuals in creating or increasing their scores by reporting these alternative payments.
 For those who need a credit boost, this option can offer results quickly and it’s free.

 “It’s designed to help speed up the process of rebuilding credit, which can usually take 6 to 12 months of on-time payments,” Yates says.

 Secured Credit Card

-If you plan on building your credit in order to qualify for a credit card, options such as a secured card or becoming an authorized user can give you a preview of how to manage these financial products responsibly.
+If you plan on building your credit to qualify for a credit card, options such as a secured card, or becoming an authorized user, can give you a preview of how to manage these financial products responsibly.

 Secured credit cards are backed by a cash deposit as collateral.
 They can help establish or rebuild your credit as payments show up on your credit report.
-The Federal Reserve Bank of Philadelphia reports that 20% of unsecured credit card users graduated to secured cards within 11 months of opening the account.
+The Federal Reserve Bank of Philadelphia reports that 20% of secured credit card users graduated to unsecured cards within 11 months of opening the account.

 “As long as you pay back the bills on time, after 6 months to a year, you may have enough credit history to apply for a credit card without a security deposit,” says Andrew Ching, Ph.D., professor of marketing and economics in the Carey Business School at Johns Hopkins University.